Now

 Running

 For the first five months of 2026, I was running every other day, averaging ten miles per week, and running a 5-km race about once a month.
 I started doing hill repeats to build strength and speed.
 I joined the Somerville Road Runners on the advice of a good friend who is a member, and I went on two group runs.
-Then, as happens to me once or twice a year, I began having problems with my left knee, and I have not run for four weeks.

 I am saddened to report that two runner friends have died this year, one of ALS, the other of a sudden cardiac incident.
 I miss them.